scottgrobinson/qlabcsvimport/README.md

 - Export all of the data from the "Dump" list to a JSON file

 This script was specifically created to allow easily comparison between major code changes in the app.
 I.E Create a json export before the major code changes, re-import all of the CSV files, create another json export, and then use a tool such as WinMerge to validate that the data is the same, or has only changed where expected.

+#### cleanup.js

+Run with "node cleanup.js" and it will:

+- Connect to qLab and ensure that the correct cue lists exist
+- Recreate all of the scenes adding in "clear down previous levels/reset levels/set everything to zero" levels to each

+This is very much a one time script, but I've left it in here incase it's useful to me in the future

 ## To-Do